ichikaway/xformHelper/readme.txt

      $this->XformHelper->confirmScreenFlag = true;

- If you want to mask a password field on confirmation screen, use password method insted of input method.
+ If you want to mask a password field on confirmation screen, use password method instead of input method.

  If you want to change separator of datetime, set separator value on the changeDatetimeSeparator property.